 We know before Israel was taken captive, there was a long siege against the nation.
 City after city fell to the invaders.
 Prophets were sent to speak forth of the coming judgment, urging the nation to repent.

-What started as discomfort was now impending judgment.
+What started as the discomfort was now impending judgment.

 God is longsuffering.